 For those of you who have followed us and read our blogs over the past year, it wouldn’t come as a surprise when we declare ourselves as eLearning Authoring Tool aficionados.
-For those who are new to the Knowzies blog, we have already discussed about what and why of using authoring tools, shared our list of top 10 authoring tools, and also discussed in detail about the process of creating mobile learning using authoring tools.
+For those who are new to the Knowzies blog, we have already discussed what and why of using authoring tools, shared our list of top 10 authoring tools, and also discussed in detail about the process of creating mobile learning using authoring tools.
 Well, and we thought that we had covered it all.

 But, recently a client posed this very interesting question in front of us and that got us into a process of listing the must-have and good-to-have features of authoring tools.
 This however, is just our point of view and can be different for every organization or individual too.